 I'm a TAG teacher currently splitting my time between Montreal, Canada (summer) and Florida's Treasure Coast (school year).
 I'm a history geek, lingua-nerd (waves bits of parchment as proof), and creative spirit who loves to play with the Muses.
-I'm also mom to two grown boys, grandma to an adorable baby boy, and the adoptive mom/factotum of three dogs and two cats of indeterminate pedigree, hence the handle "Mutts and Moggies".
+I'm a mom, grandma, and adoptive mom/factotum to three dogs and two cats of indeterminate pedigree, hence the handle "Mutts and Moggies".

 I enjoy feedback, and am always open to constructive criticism and corrections (NOT open to flamers and haters, though).
 I consider the stories I post as the first presentable drafts, and try not to pay too much attention to my inner censor.
 The plan is always to go back after the whole thing is done and make the necessary changes and corrections.
 So, please don't feel offended if you don't see your suggestions right away.

 Reading, writing, history, languages, travel, food, music, art, dance, theatre, SCA (yes, I am a dork!)

 Writers: Fiction - Shakespeare, Austen, Atwood, Tolkien, Sharon Kay Penman, Anya Seton, Edith Pargeter (Ellis Peters), Neil Gaiman, Bernard Cornwell, John LeCarre, Frederick Forsythe.
 I also read a LOT of children's and young adult fiction.

 Non-fiction writers: Marcus Aurelius, David Christian, Stephen Runciman, Barry Cunliffe, Bill Bryson.

 TV: Covert Affairs, Spooks (MI5), Mission Impossible (the classic tv series), Sharpe, The Prisoner.
 Do we detect a recurring theme here?